OpenDSA/OpenDSA/RST/en/Binary/WritingTraversals.rst

  #.
 The recursive case and its action.

-In this module, we will talk about some details related to correctly and efficiently implementing recursive tree traversals.
+In this module, we will talk about some details related to correctly and clearly implementing recursive tree traversals.

 Base Case
 ---------